What You Need to Know About Using Social Media for Top Job Leads

 »

-The "scroll and hope" cycle lowers your value, making you compete on salary instead of how much you can actually offer.
+The "scroll and hope" cycle lowers your value, making you compete on salary instead of what you can genuinely offer.

 -